 Facilitators of traditional i-Programs are expected to be present for a one-hour training session, which is typically the Wednesday afternoon before the Saturday’s program.
 Training dates and times will be communicated to selected applicants as soon as possible.

-Facilitators of blended i-Programs are required to commit three hours of time to provide feedback on Canvas modules and attend the two-hour discussion session portion of the program.
+Facilitators of blended i-Programs are required to commit three hours of time to provide feedback on Canvas modules and attend the three-hour discussion session portion of the program.
 Training will be provided on how to give feedback prior to the program deadline.

 All i-Program facilitator experiences require the same level of time commitment.
 All facilitation materials and any resources will be shared weeks ahead of the program.
 Facilitators are asked to be somewhat familiar with the content prior to training so some additional preparation time may be needed.